 The world of insurance compliance regulation is ever-changing.
 But that’s no reason to fret.
 Keep up with regulatory updates here in our live feed.
 With relevant changes to licensing, appointments, continuing education rules, and more, you can take a proactive approach to maintaining your organization’s compliance requirements.

-Posted December 2, 2025, Pennsylvania Surplus Lines Association (PSLA) posted it's current 2025 eligible Surplus Lines Insurer List.
+Posted January 21, 2025, the Pennsylvania Surplus Lines Association (PSLA) posted its current 2026 eligible Surplus Lines Insurer List.
 Please see the attachment for more information

-Posted November 20, 2025, New York added a new company to the list of Excess & Surplus lines (E&S) insurers, maintained by the Excess Line Association of New York (ELANY).
+Posted January 7, 2026, New York added nine new companies to the list of Excess & Surplus lines (E&S) insurers, maintained by the Excess Line Association of New York (ELANY).
 Please see the attachment for more information.

 Please try searching with another term